ruivop/pokeStatsCalculator/README.md

-# pokeStatsCalculator
+# IV, EV and Stats Calculator
-IV, EV, and Stats calculator (for core games) app for Android and iOS
+IV, EV, and Stats calculator (for core games) app for Android and iOS.

+To add a new translation edit "intl_<your language>.arb" in the translations folder.
+Then, do a pull request or create an issue.